gbusto/gbusto.github.io/blocksmithai.md

 - break the grid back into their individual orthographic images
 - run my process of extracting face regions and painting them onto each block face

+with this process in place and working, i would only need to spend $0.05/texturing job (at least for the replicate.com api call).

 now i need to solve yet *another* problem. we're only painting 4 views of the model. not to mention the fact that there might even be occluded faces from each of these views that also need to be painted. so i solved this the simplest way i could think. basically, i creating a json mapping that showed each cuboid and face of the model, and which ones had texturing, and which ones didn't. then i instructed the llm to use the prompt, along with this data, and output a full "texturing strategy" that gives me 100% coverage. its goal was to help take painted faces, and which painted faces can/should fit onto other unpainted faces, to create the most cohesive model possible.

 and in many cases, this *actually* worked. this silly, hacked together process was able to do a decent job.